-Fixed Exchange Rates, Their Pros and Cons With Examples
+Fixed Exchange Rates, with Pros, Cons and Examples

 What the Riyal, Lev, and Krone All Have in Common

 A fixed exchange rate is when a country ties the value of its currency to some other widely-used commodity or currency.
+The dollar is used for most transactions in international trade.
 Today, most fixed exchange rates are pegged to the U.S. dollar.
-That's because the dollar is used for most transactions in international trade.
 Countries also fix their currencies to that of their most frequent trading partners.

 For example, the dollar's value is 3.75 in Saudi riyals.
-Let's say a barrel of oil is worth $100, or 375 riyals.
+Let's say a barrel of oil is worth $100 or 375 riyals.
 If the dollar strengthens 20 percent against the euro, the value of the riyal, which is fixed to the dollar, has also risen 20 percent against the euro.
 To purchase French pastries, the Saudis pay less than they did before the dollar strengthened.
-That's why the Saudis didn't need to limit supply as oil prices fell to $50 a barrel in 2014.
+For this reason, the Saudis didn't need to limit supply as oil prices fell to $50 a barrel in 2014.
 The value of money is what it purchases for you.
 If most of your country's imports are to a single country, then a fixed exchange rate in that currency will stabilize prices.

 China has to manually adjust the exchange rate of the yuan to the dollar.
 The U.S. government pressured the Chinese government to let the yuan rise in value.
 It wanted U.S. exports to be competitively priced in China.
-It also makes Chinese exports to the U.S. more expensive.
+That action would make Chinese exports to the United States more expensive.
 It's an attempt to lower the U.S. trade deficit with China.